Ferdinando's Focacceria

-Ferdinando's Focacceria, founded in 1904, is New York City's oldest Sicilian restaurant.
-It is the third oldest Italian restaurant behind Rao's and Bamonte's.
+Ferdinando's Focacceria, founded in 1904, was New York City's oldest Sicilian restaurant.
+It was the third oldest Italian restaurant behind Rao's and Bamonte's.
 It is located at 151 Union Street in Carroll Gardens, Brooklyn.

-Panelle is their most popular dish.
+Panelle was their most popular dish.

 History

 Ferdinando’s was near the Brooklyn waterfront and they were a sandwich shop for the longshoremen working there.

 In popular culture

 The restaurant appeared in The Departed by Martin Scorsese.